Asia central banks, policymakers wade in to calm markets on Brexit vote

 The People's Bank of China injected 170 billion yuan ($25.9 billion) on Friday, taking the net injection for the week to 340 billion yuan, the biggest in two months.
 But that was seen more about averting a cash squeeze at the end of the half year next week, as has happened previously, rather than responding to the Brexit vote.

-Still, the yuan CNY=CFXS fell to its weakest level against the U.S. dollar since January 2011 while its offshore counterpart CNH=D3 slipped to its weakest level in more than four months.
+Still, the yuan fell to its weakest level against the U.S. dollar since January 2011 while its offshore counterpart slipped to its weakest level in more than four months.

 The Philippines' central bank said on Friday it was closely monitoring the foreign exchange market and remains prepared to act to ensure orderly transactions and smooth volatility.